lisp-mirror/cl-tar/README.md

 ## tar-extract

-The `tar-extract` system is an as yet uncommited work-in-progess.
-It attempts to provide full extraction functionality.
+The `tar-extract` system attempts to provide full extraction functionality.
 As such, it is a much more complex beast and likely does not work on all implementation/OS combinations.
 Patches are always welcome to make it more portable.

 This system does not support extracting the following entry types on Windows: